fmount/openstack-ceph-collection/next_gen/ctlplane/overlay/openstackclient/README.md

     subPath: import-image-container.sh
 ```

-The snippet above adds the `import-image-container` script to the `cloud-admin`
+The snippet above assumes the goal is to inject the script called
-home directory, and it will be available under the defined subPath.
+`import-image-container.sh` to the `cloud-admin` `$HOME` directory, and it will
-If the purpose is to test multiple features, it is possible to inject the entire
+be available under the defined `subPath`.
+If the purpose is to test multiple
-`scripts` directory and select the script that should be executed from an external
+features, it is possible to inject the entire `scripts` directory and select
-test suite.
+the script that should be executed from an external test suite:

 ```
 - op: add